 10. Follow money management resources

 Knowledge is power.
 Every financial guru we know today started off like you and me.
 They just continuously learned and educated themselves and turned their passion into their profession.
-Financial pros can give you some much-needed advice on how to manage your money the right way, as well as some inspiring stories to get you focused on being the best version of yourself in terms of crushing it financially.
+Financial pros can give you some much-needed advice on how to manage your cash the right way, as well as some inspiring stories to get you focused on being the best version of yourself in terms of crushing it financially.
 The key when researching which expert to follow is to carefully pay attention to what they say, absorb it, and only take the pieces of advice or guidance that can really help your case.
 Some of their financial jargon might be out of your league, so look more for those kernels of wisdom that might apply to you and yours.
-Overall, keep well-informed, practice sound financial management and perhaps you will be the next personal finance guru and have thousands, if not millions, of people retweeting your content and seeking your expertise.
+Overall, stay well-informed, practice sound financial management, and perhaps one day you will be the next personal finance guru and have thousands, if not millions, of people sharing your content and seeking your expertise on the best way to manage your money.
 Anything is possible.

 Being able to effectively manage your money will make life flow much more smoothly, not to mention help lower your stress levels.
-Being well organized will also save you time and save you headaches.
-So, get out there and take the first steps and begin to map out your personal financial strategy carefully.
-Many others have done it, so you can too.
+Being well-organized will also save you time and save you potential headaches in the future.
+And no one wants those.
+So, get out there and take the first steps mapping out your personal financial strategy with the ever-present goal in mind of being able to manage your finances better than before.
+Many others have done it and so can you.
 Think about how sweet those margaritas will taste on the beach in Miami many years from now.

 Let us know if you have any other successful steps for managing your money that didn’t appear above!